miarec/miarec_ftpfs/README.md

 Alternatively, if you want the cutting edge code, you can check out the GitHub repos at https://github.com/miarec/miarec_ftpfs

-## Opening a S3FS
+## Opening a FTPFS

-Open an S3FS by explicitly using the constructor:
+Open an FTPFS by explicitly using the constructor:

 ```python
 from fs.ftpfs import FTPFS